 One way to trade an ascending channel, traders are required to wait for the price to either reach the diagonal resistance or support.

 However, momentum has to be watched closely here.
-If the price starts struggling to reach either of the trendlines, it shows that momentum is reducing and this channel might be invalidated soon.
+If the price starts struggling to reach either of the trendlines, it shows that momentum is reducing, and this channel might be invalidated soon.

 Ascending Channel Breakout

 The ascending channel is bullish on a short-term basis.
-Although, long term it can either end up bullish or bearish.
-When the price is in an ascending channel, it travels upwards gradually and higher prices are attained.
+Although, long term, it can either end up bullish or bearish.
+When the price is in an ascending channel, it travels upwards gradually, and higher prices are attained.
 It stays this way until the upper or lower trendlines are broken.

-If the upper trendline is broken a bullish breakout will follow.
+If the upper trendline is broken, a bullish breakout will follow.
 On the contrary, if the lower trendline breaks, the price continues downwards but not in the channel.

 The ascending channel alters the direction of the market upwards.
-When the price is in this range, higher highs and higher lows are made, therefore, it is a bullish pattern.
-Its counterpart, the descending channel is a bearish chart pattern.
+When the price is in this range, higher highs, and higher lows are made; therefore, it is a bullish pattern.
+Its counterpart, the descending channel, is a bearish chart pattern.

 Summary: The Ascending Channel Pattern- Full Breakdown

-Ascending channels are found at the end of a downtrend, the price is confined in this channel while respecting its boundaries.
+Ascending channels are found at the end of a downtrend; the price is confined in this channel while respecting its boundaries.
 Upon completion, this chart pattern goes beyond these boundaries (trendlines).

-This pattern can either be a huge pullback of a downtrend or a trend reversal.
+This pattern can either be a massive pullback of a downtrend or a trend reversal.
 In foresight, this cannot be determined.
 So, it is necessary to wait for the direction of the breakout after the chart pattern is complete.